 Detection of contamination, preservation, storage and shipment of cells.
-Growth of cells in the serum free hormone(s) supplemented medium, Role of CO2 in culture medium.
+Constituents of serum, Serum free medium, design of serum free medium, Advantages and disadvantages of serum supplemented and serum free medium.

 Dispersion and disruption of tissue, monolayer and suspension culture techniques, measurement of growth and viability of cells in culture, maintenance of cultured cell line, primary and established cell line cultures, cell separation.